bharatltech/mystmd/01-paper.md

 zipWith = []
 ```
 Using a lambda expression to state the tuple-forming operation, the standard prelude
-defineszipin terms ofzipWith:
+defines **zip** in terms of **zipWith:**

 ```
 zip :: [a] -> [b] -> [(a,b)]
 zip = zipWith (\x y -> (x,y))
 ```
-ThezipWithfunction also enables us to define operations such as the scalar product
+The **zipWith** function also enables us to define operations such as the scalar product
 of two vectors in a concise way.

 ```
 sp :: Num a => [a] -> [a] -> a
 sp xs ys = sum (zipWith (*) xs ys)
 ```
-The standard prelude includes versions ofzipWiththat take up to seven input lists:
+The standard prelude includes versions of **zipWith** that take up to seven input lists:
-zipWith3···zipWith7.
+**zipWith3···zipWith7.**

 ### 6.12 Rational Arithmetic Revisited

 Remember the rational number arithmetic package developed in Section 5.6.
 In that
-package we defined a functioneqRatto compare two rational numbers for equal-
-ity using the appropriate set of integer comparisons.
-We also noted that the other
-comparison operations can be defined similarly.
+package we defined a function **eqRat** to compare two rational numbers for equality using the appropriate set of integer comparisons.
+We also noted that the other comparison operations can be defined similarly.

 Because the comparison operations are similar, they are a good candidates for use of
 higher-order function.
 We can abstract out the common pattern of comparisons into